KirstenES-code/NumberToText/README.md

 # Troubleshooting
 - If you have the error ASP.NET: HTTP Error 500.19 – Internal Server Error 0x8007000d, you may need to install the .NET Core Hosting Bundle from https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/hosting-bundle?view=aspnetcore-8.0
+- If there is a file permission error (HTTP Error 500.19 - Internal Server Error 0x80070005) you will need to add permission for the IIS user to access the folder requested.
+In IIS, navigate to the website and click "Edit Permissions..." on the right.
+Under Security click Edit... then Add... and put "IIS_IUSRS" in the object names to select.
+Click Check Names then OK, OK, OK